chrislattman/DataStructures/README.md

     - Binaries are located in `~/go/bin/`
 - The specific versions of non-standard dependencies for a Go package are listed in the package's `go.mod` file
 - The hashes of those dependencies are listed in `go.sum`
-- By convention, Go test files are located in the same folder as the source files
+- By convention, Go unit test files are located in the same folder as the source files

 To add a Go dependency in a Go module: